Kumar-Aakash/ng-material-date-range-picker/README.md

-# ng-date-range-picker
+# ng-material-date-range-picker

+## Description:

+This library is build on top of angular material date-picker to provide date range selection with two views and predefined date options.

-## Getting Started with Ng Date Range Picker
+## Getting Started with Ng Material Date Range Picker

 The following section explains the steps required to create a simple 2 view Date Range Picker component and demonstrates its basic usage.